-The WARR Act establishes the waste hierarchy to make certain that resource management options are considered against the following principles, in order of priority:
+The WARR Act establishes the waste hierarchy to make certain that resource management options are considered against the following principles:

 - Avoidance actions to reduce the amount of waste generated. - Resource Recovery which includes re-use, reprocessing, recycling and energy recovery, consistent with the most efficient use of the recovered resources. - Disposal an 'end-of pipe' option that shall be undertaken to minimise any negative environmental outcomes.